franktranvantu/spring-basics/README.md

-# Feeding Data to Our Thymeleaf Templates
+# Create a Data Repository Component
-The power of Thymeleaf lies in its ability to combine static HTML with dynamic data.
+Modeling each GIF with a POJO is an essential step toward storing all our GIF data.

-During this section, we'll talk about how to feed the data stored in POJOs, into our Thymeleaf templates.
+In this section, we'll combine all those GIF objects into a single collection and create one method for accessing those GIF objects from the collection.